-The members of the Rent Board shall be appointed by the City Council for terms of three (3) years.
+The members of the Rent Board shall be appointed by the Mayor, subject to the approval of the City Council for terms of three (3) years.
 Such members shall serve until their successors are duly appointed and qualified.
 Such terms shall be staggered so that the terms of not more than three (3) members shall expire in any calendar year.

-(By Referendum, 11-3-2020)
+(By Referendum, 11-3-2020 By Referendum, 11-8-2022)